 The Creative Curriculum is the authorized curriculum used in CDCs for children ages 0-5.
-The My Teaching Strategies developmental assessment, checkpoints will be used to document the progress of children.
-All activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity and self-discipline as outlined in the Creative Curriculum.
+The My Teaching Strategies developmental assessment checkpoints will be used to document the progress of children.
+All Child & Youth Program Professionals, working directly with children, receive standardized training on the Teaching Strategies assessment cycle.

+All planned activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity and self-discipline as outlined in the Creative Curriculum.
 Concrete experiential learning activities encompass the following domains: Social/Emotional, Physical, Language, Cognitive, Literacy, Mathematics, Science and Technology.

-Typical child routines such as; meals, cleaning up times, napping/resting times and diapering and toileting are integral parts of the curriculum, not separate items between curriculum areas.
+Typical child routines such as; meals, cleaning up times, napping/resting times, diapering and toileting are integral parts of the curriculum, not separate items between curriculum areas.
 Weekly lesson plans and a daily schedule are posted.